kaysting/discord-chatgpt-v3/README.md

 # Discord ChatGPT v3
-A bot that adds a full-featured AI assistant experience straight to your Discord chats.
+A bot bringing a full-featured AI assistant straight to your Discord chats.

 ![Sample](/sample.png)